Tarab-Imam/dhbcvjeshhj/README.md

 # Programs
-I will write some codes here.
+I'll write some codes here.
 <br>
 I will use some programs like C,python here.